Hasu Haus Story by Somdoon Architects Hasu Haus

 HASU HAUS

-Shma Designs as Landscape Architects
+Shma Company Limited as Landscape Architects

 Concept Hasu Haus is the condominium development situate amongst the tranquil neighborhood along Pra Kra Nong canal.
 As the surrounding environment context, the landscape feature of Hasu Haus project is designed to reflect the idea of “living with water” and “slow life”.
 The landscape concept is try to interpret the traditional Thai landscape space of “Baan Saun”( Home Garden) where composed of water lily pool which seamlessly connected with the swimming pool.
 The water court will be surrounded by rush tropical planting along with timber boardwalk.
 There are 3 floating pavilions interlocking with the “water lily pool”.
 The water court is also connected physically and visually to the outdoor terrace and function lawn next to the Pra Kra Nong canal.
 Some of the existing trees are kept to maintain the spirit of the place.
 New planting species/palate are well selected in order to blend in with the surrounding context of “บ้านสวน” such as Rose Apple, Mango Tree, Jack Fruit, Areca palm along the site parameter while the planting palate inside the water court are Indian Oak, Areca palm, Tembusu ,etc.